-The June EPICS newsletter is now available.
-This newsletter contains the 2017-2018 Wishlist results, a request for feedback on the forthcoming Die Maintenance Module, future EUC information, and EPICS training opportunities.
+The November EPICS newsletter is now available.
+This newsletter contains the details of the EPICS 9.7.1 minor update now availalable for download, EUC 2018, Foy Holiday Schedule, and EPICS training opportunities.

 Prices for sales orders may be typed into EPICS during Order Entry.
 However, EPICS has an optional Pricing Module that can generate the prices automatically based upon pricing rules that you establish.